Creamy, garlicky, and irresistible smeared on crackers or toasted bagels, this cashew-based “cheese” might just remind you of herbed Boursin.

 - The next day, remove the water-filled ramekin.
 Gently tug the cheesecloth to remove the cream cheese from the other ramekins and serve with bread or crackers - or place them in an air-tight container for up to one week.

+If you use the Coconut Butter rather than the coconut flakes, you may need to add just a touch of water when processing.
 I give a range of garlic powder here because it’s pretty powerful stuff.
 As the cheese sets, the flavor develops, so err on the side of less garlic powder (or none) if you’re not a big fan.